The structure group for quasi-linear equations via universal enveloping algebras: The Hopf algebra structure

 Our next goal is to provide a structure for $\T^+$ by dualization of the Hopf algebra and the module structures of ${\rm U}(\mathsf{L})$.
 First, we note that the basis representation of a coproduct has the algebraic properties of a product, and thus \eqref{cop01} defines a product\footnote{ We will omit the dot in the notation.} $\cdot$ in $\T^+$ given by

 This way $(\T^+,\cdot)$ becomes the (commutative) polynomial algebra over variables indexed by the index set of $\L$.

-In a similar way, we want to transpose the module and the coproduct mentioned in the previous subsection.
+In a similar way, we want to transpose the action and the coproduct mentioned in the previous subsection.
 The transposition in these two cases is possible thanks to the finiteness properties which were stated in Lemmas \ref{Lem4.9} and \ref{Lem4.10}.
-Starting with the module, analogously to \eqref{ao107}, from the basis representation \eqref{ao77} we define a map $\Delta:\T \to \T^+\otimes \T$ by
+Starting with the action, analogously to \eqref{ao107}, from the basis representation \eqref{ao77} we define a map $\Delta:\T \to \T^+\otimes \T$ by

 The sum is finite due to \eqref{SG06}, and hence $\Delta$ is well-defined.
 We stress that the restriction to $\T$ is crucial for our argument; it does not seem possible to extend $\Delta$ to $\mathbb{R}[[\z_k,\z_{\bf n}]]^\dagger \rightarrow \mathsf{T}^+ \otimes \mathbb{R}[[\z_k,\z_{\bf n}]]^\dagger$.